- Las Hadas Golf Resort & Marina, Manzanillo, Mexico

 Why Stay At French Quarter Inn

-This Parisian-inspired inn is located in Charleston's Historic District, steps from serene gardens, St. Michael's Church, and the colorful residences of Rainbow Row.
+Located in Charleston's charming Historic District, the Provençal-style inn overlooks the City Market and is steps from the colorful residences of Rainbow Row.

 Arrive at Charleston International Airport (CHS) which is approximately 15 miles from the inn.
 Anticipate about 30 minutes of travel time.166 Church Street, South Carolina, United States